MPI-MAPSS/MAPSSdb/README.md

 The following screenshots were created using Blender Version 4.1.1 (2024-04-16).

 1. Open Blender.
-It will immediately create a new project with cube model by default.
-In the 'Scene Selection' right click on the cube entry and delete it.
+It will immediately create a new project with a cube model by default.
+In the 'Scene Selection' panel, right click on the cube entry and delete it.
 ![Remove cube](docs/a-remove-cube.png?raw=true)
 *Remove cube*

 2. In the main menu select: `File > Import > Wavefront(.obj)` and select the `.obj` file you want to process.
-If you have an .mtl (material) fil and any related image files, be aware that you only need to select the .obj file.
-Blender will automatically import the other files.
+You only need to select the .obj file.
+Blender will automatically import any image and material (.mtl) files.
 ![import obj](docs/b-import-dialog.png)
 *Import obj*